Updated On: 11th Nov’19

 A business starts incurring costs of a project before it actually begins taking a shape.
 There are various elements that contribute towards the project.
 Let’s take a look at them.

 Registering your company name and the website’s domain name is one of the crucial aspects which define the overall setup cost.
-The fact of the matter is that these are not options, but prerequisites of building a brand and a website.
+The fact of the matter is that these are not options, but prerequisites of building a brand and an ecommerce marketplace.

-Logic says that you should invest in a good platform that lets you create a good website without worrying about future expenses.
+Logic says that you should invest in a good platform that lets you create a good ecommerce marketplace without worrying about future expenses.

 So you are left with two options: either choose a dedicated server or go for a cloud server.
 Cloud server normally costs less than a dedicated server, but dedicated server gives you a better uptime and more reliability.